Jebusites

-A majority of scholars agree that the Book of Joshua holds little historical value for early Israel and reflects a much later period.
+A majority of scholars agree that the Book of Joshua holds little historical value for the beginnings of the settlement of Hebrew tribes in Canaan, and reflects a much later period.

 1 Chronicles 11:4 states that Jerusalem was known as Jebus before this event.
 Scholars sometimes dispute the identification of Jebus with Jerusalem.

 Identification of Jebus

 The identification of Jebus with Jerusalem has been disputed, principally by Niels Peter Lemche.
 Supporting his case, every non-biblical mention of Jerusalem found in the ancient Near East refers to the city as "Jerusalem".
 An example of these records are the Amarna letters, several of which were written by the chieftain of Jerusalem Abdi-Heba and call Jerusalem either Urusalim (URU ú-ru-sa-lim) or Urušalim (URU ú-ru-ša_{10}-lim) (1330s BC).
 Also in the Amarna letters, it is called Beth-Shalem, the house of Shalem.

 The Sumero-Akkadian name for Jerusalem, uru-salim, is variously etymologised to mean "foundation of [or: by] the god Shalim": from Semitic yry, "to found, to lay a cornerstone", and Shalim, the Canaanite god of the setting sun and the nether world, as well as of health and perfection.